This is the multi-page printable view of this section. Click here to print.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-4. Click the More > File Download button in the upper right corner of the widget for which you want to download widget information on the Dashboard Detail page.
-The File Download popup window will open.
+4. Dashboard Details page, click the More > File Download button at the top right of the widget whose information you want to download.
+The File Download popup window opens.

 • User: {email}